lambda-for-wavelength/UOHack7/README.md

 # UOHack7
 Silly eye of rah game

-## REQURIES YOU TO INSTALL URSINA AND PYTHON 13
+## REQURIES YOU TO INSTALL URSINA, IMAGEIO, AND PYTHON 3.13
-you can do so by running "pip install ursina"
+if you have python you can do so by running "pip install ursina" and "pip install imageio"